-To understand chorus length, you will first need to make sure you understand a bar or a measure of a song, as well as a song's BPM.
+To understand chorus length, you will first need to make sure you understand a bar or a measure of a song and a song's BPM.

 A song chorus usually lasts 8 or 16 bars in a song.
-Your choice to make the bar length 8 or 16 depends largely on the chord structure of the song, the lyrical structure of your song, and most frequently, the BPM of your song.
+Your choice to make the bar length 8 or 16 depends largely on the song's chord structure, the lyrical structure of your song, and most frequently, the BPM of your song.

 If you have a pop song that has a very simple song structure, you will likely want to have a shorter chorus so that it doesn't get too repetitive.
 If you have a long chorus with the same chords and the same melody happening over and over, listeners might get annoyed.